pavan-srikar/typerX/README.md

 ### Note:

-i am sure you will USE IT FOR EDUCATIONAL PURPOSES AND DEFINITELY NOT FOR MALPRACTISE IN EXAMS
+I am sure you will USE IT FOR EDUCATIONAL PURPOSES AND DEFINITELY NOT FOR MALPRACTICE IN EXAMS